 Now, make it a bit more complicated.
 Add to the truth stated above that most of our wealth is not money, but stuff; property, buildings, businesses, other physical things, and investments.
 Just try putting your car in the collection plate!
 But those things can be given to God through The Idlewild Foundation.
 Their value will be determined at the time of donation, then the Foundation will provide to you the IRS required documentation to establish the donation as a deduction.
 Come check us out and see what God has in store for you!
 We help with alternative means of giving, and these alternative means are often the most tax-wise ways to give to God.

 Our daily operations are in the hands of John W. Campbell and Sam Shrieves.
-John has had a 41 year career as a trial attorney but has now retired and is our volunteer Executive Director.
+John has had a 40 year career as a trial attorney but has now retired and is our volunteer Executive Director.
 Sam has had a successful career in banking and has now retired as well.
-They are supported by Anna Cook who is their part-time Executive Assistant.
 They can be reached as follows: